-The Brent-Eton Summer School offers up to 50 boys and girls from the London Borough of Brent a week-long programme designed to bridge the gap between GCSE and A-levels and to encourage them to stay on in the Sixth Form with a view to continuing their education at university or higher education establishments.
+The Brent-Eton Summer School offers up to 50 boys and girls from the London Borough of Brent a week-long programme designed to bridge the gap between GCSE and A-levels and to encourage them to stay on in the Sixth Form, with a view to continuing their education at university or higher education establishments.
 Each year the students create their own website chronicling their activities.
 Plans are being developed to create a similar course for boys and girls from Tower Hamlets.

 The three Rowing Instructional Courses are open to 240 boys and girls from any school in the UK or abroad.
-All participants spend six days at Eton learning to row or improving the skills they already possess.
+All participants spend six days at Eton learning to row, or improving the skills they already possess.
 Rowing activities take place on the River Thames and at the College’s international-standard rowing lake at Dorney.

 The English Language and Cultural Course for Japanese gives 140 Japanese students an insight into the British way of life and heritage, combining English tuition with a range of out-of-class activities and cultural visits.
 There is also a similar course for Chinese students.